Sussex, New Brunswick: Atlantic International Balloon Fiesta

-The largest hot airballoon festival in Atlantic Canada is held each summer in Sussex.
-On the weekend after Labour Day, Sussex hosts up to 35,000 visitors who come to watch 40 hot air balloons.
+The largest hot air balloon festival in Atlantic Canada is held each summer in Sussex.
+On the weekend after Labour Day, Sussex hosts up to 50,000 - 80,000 visitors who come to watch 40 hot air balloons.
 Along with the twice-daily flights, the event includes a giant craft fair, a free outdoor concert and an amusement park. the festival has been held since 1985.
-Some residents of Sussex wake up early to get a look at the balloons, with some going "balloon chasing" and assisting in the taking down of balloons.

 Princess Louise Park Show Centre

-The Princess Louise Park Show Centre is Eastern Canada's premier Agricultural Exhibition Center.
+The Princess Louise Park Show Centre is Eastern Canada's premier Agricultural Exhibition Centre.
 Located in Sussex, this facility is the host of many shows that include equine, dogs, livestock, sales and exhibitions as well as 4H and youth group activities.
-It is known as the heart of Canada's picture province (New Brunswick).
 Princess Louise Park Show Centre is a board owned and operated exhibition ground that was founded in 1985.
 It hosts shows attracting people from all over the county, province, and country.
-There are many owners and sponsors of this facility, a summer staff and a year-round general manager.
-There is also an alternate purpose for the facility during the winter months; it doubles as a storage facility for RVs and trailers.
+It doubles as a storage facility for RVs and trailers during the winter months.
 The centre has five barns with stalls, three riding rings, and electrical and sewage hookups.

-The facility is one of the most advanced exhibition grounds in Atlantic Canada.
+Agricultural Museum of New Brunswick

+Sussex has been home to the Agricultural Museum of New Brunswick since 1983.
+The museum was opened by community members and it is now maintained by a board of volunteers.
+The land that the museum is situated on once belonged to the 8th Hussars.
+The museum is closed every year from October to May.

+Education

+Primary and Secondary Education

+The Anglophone South School District manages 4 public schools within the town: